yifanwow/yifanwow/README.md

 <img src="sunset.png" alt="img" title="Sunset">

 Hello!
-I’m Yifan Yu, a graduate student at the intersection of magic and logic—where software meets hardware at [Cornell University](https://www.cornell.edu/) / [Cornell Tech](https://tech.cornell.edu/).
+I’m Yifan Yu, a recent graduate from Cornell University and Cornell Tech, where I explored the fascinating intersection of software and hardware.
-I’m working toward blending code with circuit boards to create cool, tech-savvy gadgets.
+I specialize in integrating code with circuit boards to create innovative, tech-savvy stuff.

-When I’m not knee-deep in code, you can find me crafting full-stack apps with Python and C# up front and JavaScript, Node.js, and Express at the back, all floating on the cloud with AWS.
-It’s a bit like being a digital chef, mixing ingredients that perfectly blend into innovative solutions.

-I’m also fascinated by the highways of data transmission and the fortresses of network security, ensuring information flows safely and swiftly.
-And when it’s time to unwind?
-I’m plotting strategies over board games.
-It’s all about having a blast while honing those problem-solving skills.
+For me, the process of creating software, much like painting for artists or composing for musicians, is profoundly important.
+The passion derived from transforming an idea into reality is irreplaceable and is what I cherish the most.
+In my personal projects, I focus on building full-stack applications using C#, complemented by JavaScript, most hosted on AWS.

+My dream is bringing the beauty of technology into everyday life.

 Drop by my world where creativity meets technology, and let’s build something beautiful together!